Promotion of Health Management

 Recognition as a Certified KIH Outstanding Organization

-In recognition of the PARK24 GROUP's health and productivity management efforts, seven companies of the group including PARK24 CO., LTD. have been certified as KENKO Investment for Health (KIH) Outstanding Organization (White 500) in 2025.
+In recognition of the PARK24 GROUP’s efforts toward health and productivity management, seven Group companies, including PARK24 CO., LTD., were certified as Health & Productivity Management Outstanding Organizations 2026.

 The Health & Productivity Management Organization Recognition Program